sarkistlt/meteor-easy-test/README.md

 ----------

-Also you can create different test cases in different file (but make sure that all file in folder `test` ), and just call them in `test.jsx`.
+You can create different test cases in different file (but make sure that all files are in folder `test` ), and just call them in `test.jsx`.

 `first-case.jsx`:
 ~~~js